asyncapi/website/pages/docs/concepts/asyncapi-document/extending-specification.md

 ## Extending unsupported features

 If you need a feature not covered by the AsyncAPI specification, you can create an extension for it.
 Should this extension be useful to others, consider contributing it back to the AsyncAPI community.
-You can do this by [opening a spec issue](https://github.com/asyncapi/spec) in the AsyncAPI GitHub repository.
-Before contributing, review the [AsyncAPI contribution guidelines](https://github.com/asyncapi/spec/blob/master/CONTRIBUTING.md).
+You can do this by <a href="https://github.com/asyncapi/spec" target="_blank">opening a spec issue</a> in the AsyncAPI GitHub repository.
+Before contributing, review the <a href="https://github.com/asyncapi/spec/blob/master/CONTRIBUTING.md" target="_blank">AsyncAPI contribution guidelines</a>.